 1949 - The J. Wyatt Womack House, 2202 Richardson Drive, Reidsville NC.
 Sold by the Womack Estate in 1990 to James L. Thompson Jr. Sold in 1993 to Malinda T. Murray, later married to Tony Lynn Pendergraph.
 Deeded in 2013 to Malinda T. Pendergraph.

 Around 1950 - 1811 Glendale Avenue, Durham.
-Built by Eileen Johns, pioneer woman real estate broker who sold and built Lustron houses in the Durham area from 1948-1951.
+Built by Eileen Johns, pioneer real estate broker who sold and built Lustron houses in the Durham area from 1948-1951.
 Owned at one time by the Honeycutts.
 This is a three-bedroom unit.
 Sold to Nathan Forrest Daniels, Trustee.
-As of 2012 owned by Steven Michael Ramarge.
+Sold to Steven Michael Ramarge.
+Sold in 2017 to Jennifer Salzer.

 1950 - The Ralph Maxwell House, 607 West Pope Street, Dunn NC.
 Sold to Russell and Sallie Thomas.
 Transferred in 2002 to their LLC, TY Properties LLC.
-Now a rental house.
+Became a rental house.

 1950 - #683, 1415 Rhem Avenue, New Bern NC.
 Sold in 2005 to Buck Loy.